JHUDMC/Manual/ResourceGuides.md

 ##### Epson P9880
 The Epson P9880 is used only with Matte paper (it's old and we need to use up all the ink!)
 Here's the [latest version of the Epson poster printer PDF guide](media/HowToGuide_PosterPrinter_updated080123.pdf) that patrons can follow step-by-step.

 ##### Epson P9000
 The Epson P9000 is used only with Luster/Glossy paper.
+Follow the same user guide as the Epson P9880.

 ##### HP DesignJet Z5600
 Here's the [latest version of the HP DesignJet poster printer guide.](media/HPDesignJetZ5600.pdf)

 ##### Poster Printer Maintenance

+[maintenance tanks and ink replacement?]

 #### Inkjet Photo Printers